• Reading

 Science learning objective: Identifies 3 parts of a fish.
 These may include, body, tail, dorsal fin, pectoral fin, pelvic fin, gills, fins, or lateral line.

-What is this open ended fish art and science project best for?
 I like to set out open ended projects, meaning, each child’s finished project looks totally different, on the dining room table for after school learning.
-These open ended projects also work well in a classroom setting for either a science, literacy, or art lesson.
+These open ended projects also work well in a classroom setting for either a science, literacy or art lesson.

 They can be done in either whole group or small learning stations.
 Tracing, cutting, and painting provide children with opportunities to use small tools, which can assist in strengthening fine motor.
 Using a variety of materials such as paint sticks encourages creative thinking.
 Teaching kids about the fish habitat and parts of a fish brings in the science.